European Parliament President David Sassoli dies after hospitalization | DW | 11.01.2022

 He passed away after a "serious complication" related to his immune system.

-"The president of the European Parliament, David Sassoli, passed away at 1.15 a.m. on January 11 at the hospital in Aviano, Italy, where he was hospitalized," his spokesman, Roberto Cuillo said on Twitter.
+"The president of the European Parliament, David Sassoli, passed away at 1.15 a.m. on January 11 at the hospital in Aviano, Italy," his spokesman, Roberto Cuillo said on Twitter.

 "The date and place of the funeral will be communicated in the next few hours," he added.